Skip to content

 Popular custody models for bitcoin today all come with inherent flaws:

-• Alternative methods like multi-party computation (MPC) wallets split the private key into multiple fragments, but you have to trust that service splitting the private key up to not make copies of your private key prior to splitting.
+• Alternative methods like multi-party computation (MPC) wallets split the private key into multiple fragments, but you have to trust the service splitting the private key to not make copies of your private key prior to splitting.

 The technical learning curve of multisig prevents many that could benefit from a blend of distributed custody, but up until recent years, there haven’t been any mainstream products offering to mitigate that risk for the user.